 Your dream home in France may be well within your budget.
 To get the full picture of what your home-to-be will cost you, though, you need to know all of the hidden expenses to expect.
 We’ve gone through all of these must-know costs in our article Hidden Costs of Buying Property in France.

 You’ll likely have to put down a deposit of up to 10% of the purchase price when you sign the contract.
-If you’re taking out a mortgage, you’ll need to put down a 20% deposit for that, too.
+If you’re taking out a mortgage in France, you’ll need to put down a 20% deposit for that, too.
 There are also notaire fees to consider, commission for the property agent, the cost of hiring a lawyer and recurring taxes once you own the property.
 These are all fees you need to be aware of and factor into your budget and living costs.

 Understand the Process of Buying a Property in France